Kingxukai/linux/Documentation/filesystems/smb/smbdirect.rst

         sudo rdma link add siw0 type siw netdev eth0

-- Enable SMB Direct support for both the server and the client in the kernel configuration.
+- Enable SMB Direct support for both the woke server and the woke client in the woke kernel configuration.

     Server Setup